Skip to Content

 If you store your pepper seeds before they are properly dried, you may end up with mold growth or bacteria.
 This is bad news and can ruin your seeds or infect future plants.
 To make sure you have a fully dried pepper seed, use this simple method:

-• Break seeds in half – Properly dried pepper seeds should *crack* in half rather than squashing or bending.
+• Break test – Test for dryness by breaking a seed in half, or cutting it with a knife.
+Properly dried pepper seeds should *crack* in half rather than squashing or bending.
 If they are not 100% firm, they are not yet dry enough to be stored.

 Once they are properly dried out, you are ready to store your pepper seeds for several months (or even years!) until it is time to plant.

 When your pepper seeds are dried, they must be kept dry and cool.
 Label your seeds and store them in a sealed container.
-You can use ball jars or heavy-duty Zipoc bags.
+You can use plastic bags, paper envelopes, or even a ball jar.
+Ideally, keep your dried pepper seeds sealed in the refrigerator at around 40°F.

 Labeled and Stored Seeds